codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/gitops-abac.md

-### Rule: Namespace-based access to all actions
+### Rule: Cluster- and namespace-based access to all actions
-This rule grants two different teams permissions to perform all actions for application entities deployed in two different namespaces.
+This rule grants two different teams permissions to perform all actions for application entities deployed on a specific cluster but within a specific namespace.

 **Rule elements**
-* Teams: `QA`
+* Teams: `Product`, `Docs`
 * Actions: `All`
+* Attributes:
+  * `Cluster: development`
-* Attributes: `Namespace: test-namespace`
+  * `Namespace: product-sandbox`

-This rule gives the QA team full access (sync, refresh, terminate sync) to application entities within the test-namespace only.

-### Rule: Namespace and label access to specific actions
+### Rule: Namespace-based and label access to specific actions
-This rule grants the Support team permission to manually sync application entities or terminate on-going syncs for application entities  deployed in the `Namespace`= `poc` with the `Label` = `production`.
+This rule grants the Support team permission to manually sync application entities or manually terminate on-going syncs for application entities deployed in a specific namespace, but only for those entities that share the same label.
-This ensures that the team can only manually sync or manually terminate sync for application entities with a specific label within a specific namespace.

 **Rule elements**
 * Team: `Customer Support`
 * Actions: `Sync`, `Terminate Sync`
+* Attributes:
-* Attributes: `Namespace: poc` and `Label: AcmePoc`
+  * `Namespace: poc`
+  * `Label: customer=AcmePoc`